-In June 2019, Peninsula Innovation Partners, LLC and Signature Development Group, on behalf of Facebook, Inc., resubmitted an updated proposed project that further refined and updated the proposed master plan development and incorporated feedback given by the members of the public and the City Council at its May 7, 2019 study session.
-The City also received an updated plan set submittal on October 1, 2019 with additional updates and refinements to the project plans and narrative from June 2019.
+On May 19, 2020, Peninsula Innovation Partners, LLC and Signature Development Group, on behalf of Facebook, Inc., resubmitted an updated proposed project that further refined and updated the proposed master plan development.
+The updated plan set and project narrative replace the project plans and narrative from June 2019.

 The Planning Commission held an EIR scoping session at 7 p.m., Monday, October 7, 2019.
 During the scoping session, staff requested input from members of the public and the Planning Commission on topics that should be addressed in the environmental analysis.
 The Planning Commission also held a study session on October 7, 2019 to review and provide general comments on the proposed updated project, inclusive of all plan set updates through the October 1, 2019 plan set submittal.

 As of June 2019, the key changes from the previous version of the proposed project (received February 2018) are outlined below:

 Redesign of the site plan, including the on-site vehicle, pedestrian and bicycle circulation along with modifications to the general layout and footprints of the proposed mixed-use and office buildings;